tbogdala/sentient_core/README.md

 The feature `sentence_similarity` uses the [Candle library](https://github.com/huggingface/candle) to load the BERT models for generating vector embeddings.
-As is, the project should build including `sentence_similarity_cuda` as a default feature, allowing accelleration for cuda compatible devices.
+As is, the project should build including `sentence_similarity_cuda` as a feature, allowing accelleration for cuda compatible devices.
-When other backends become available, different `sentence_similarity` feature groups will be added, but it is recommended to just disable the feature if it cannot be hardware accellerated.
-Currently it is known not to build on Windows with Cuda accelleration.
+Mac builds using metal can enable this feature with `sentence_similarity_metal`.

 ```bash